phonexicum/phonexicum.github.io/infosec/sql-injection.md

 - `+`, `-`, `=`, `&`, `|`, `&&`, `||`, `<=>`, `<=`, `>=`, `!=`, `<>`, `^`, `*`, `<<`, `>>`, `<>`, `%`, `/`, `<`, `>`, `~`

-### Databases features
+### Database features

 #### MySQL

 1. `group by x` in MySQL will group results by x, even if final table will have other column y and some rows with identical x will have different y.
 MySQL will just select some random row for the final table.
-To the contrary, any other databases will not do so, they will throw error in such uncertain cituation.<br>&#20;
+To the contrary, any other databases will not do so, they will throw error in such uncertain cituation.

 1. MySQL @@version < 3